-We provide additional evidence using disaggregated, firm-level data from Compustat.
-If an intensification of financial frictions explains the amplified effect of monetary policy on macroeconomic variables during times of high supply chain pressure, we would expect that (i) firms, on average, have a larger investment response when supply chain conditions are tight and (ii) firms that are more financially constrained experience a larger increase in responsiveness.
+If an intensification of financial frictions explains the amplified effect of monetary policy on macroeconomic variables during times of high supply chain pressure, we would further expect that (i) firms, on average, have a larger investment response when supply chain conditions are tight and (ii) firms that are more financially constrained experience a larger increase in responsiveness.
+We provide additional evidence for our proposed mechanism using disaggregated, firm-level data from Compustat.
 To investigate, we estimate the following panel regression: